rpigu-i/python-webapp-username-bruteforcer/README.md

-# Python WebApp Username Sniffer
+# Python WebApp Username Brute Forcer

-The following tool can be used to sniff for valid usernames where a web application gives some indication if a user is valid regardless if the password was wrong.
+The following tool can be used to brute force for valid usernames where a web application gives some indication if a user is valid regardless if the password was wrong.